ohollmen/DPUT/README.md

 The $res starts out as an empty hash/object (refrence, i.e. $res = {}) and completion callback needs to establish its own application (or "run case") specific organization within $res object.
-Completion callback will basically "fill in" this object the way it wants to allow main application to have access to results.
+Completion callback ("ccb") will basically "fill in" this object the way it wants to allow main application to have access to results.
 $res is returned by runwait() or retrievable by res() method.

 ## $drun->run_forked_single()